 Applicants are invited to submit 1-year research projects with a total budget up to €25,000.
 These projects should be designed to collect or strengthen preliminary data and to help the start of clinical trials or other clinical research projects with, possible qualification for future external competitive funding.
 Preliminary data is not required in the application.
 Seeding grants will be awarded only in clinical research.

 Funding for this Call for Application amounts to a maximum of € 50,000 in total for 2 projects.
-The applicant must be an academically active researcher/clinician and member of the EAU and be younger than 40 at the submission deadline.
+The applicant must be an academically active researcher/clinician and member of the EAU and be younger than 40 at submission deadline.
 The total project period is one year.
-Successful projects will start in December 2019 and will end in December 2020.
+Successful projects will start in May 2020 and will end on May 2021.

 The maximum budget request is € 25,000.
 Funds can be spent on salaries (including the grant holder) and/or consumables/reagents/subcontracts.
 Payment of internal facilities/clinical costs is allowed up to € 5,000.
 The budget description must be accurate and every item must be justified in the appropriate section of the application form.